astrivant/polyad/docs/operations/metrics.md

 with a `cluster` label; local observations use `cluster=""`.
 Other labels identify `graph_namespace`, `kind`, `name`, parent and root.
 These cover **Graph, PolyGraph and ReplicaGroup** boundaries.
 Separate replicas may briefly observe different
-revisions: deduplicate equivalent observations with `max by (...)`, rather than summing copies of the same graph.
+revisions: deduplicate equivalent observations with `max by (...)` so each graph contributes once.
 Preserve `cluster`, graph identity and the family's rule/relation/stage labels when doing so.

 | Metric | Calculated values and inputs |